How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-The United States Environmental Protection Agency (EPA) sets minimum standards of competency for pesticide applicators, but licensing is overseen at the state level.
-All pesticide applicators and their supervisors in Maryland need to be licensed through the proper state regulatory agencies.
+All pesticide applicators (and those who supervise them) must be certified at the state level.
+The United States Environmental Protection Agency (EPA) sets minimum standards of competency, but all pesticide applicators working in the state of Maryland must be licensed via the necessary state regulatory agencies.

 Is the company a member of any professional organizations?